-Around 30,000 individuals enter ITT in England each year through several routes.
-Although they vary in other ways, the main distinctions between the different ITT routes are whether they are school-centred (for example, School Direct) or higher education led, and whether the trainee pays tuition fees or receives a salary.
-A school-led postgraduate teaching apprenticeship has also been available since September 2018.
+Over 30,000 individuals enter ITT in England each year through several routes.
+Although they vary in other ways, key distinctions between the different ITT routes are whether they are school-centred or higher education led, and whether the trainee pays tuition fees or receives a salary.
 All ITT courses include time spent teaching in at least two schools and lead to an award of qualified teacher status (QTS).

 All teacher trainees, regardless of route, are required to meet a number of minimum standards.
 They must, for example, hold GCSEs in English and Maths (and science for enrolment on primary ITT) at grade C / grade 4 or higher.
 Up to April 2020 individuals entering training are also required to pass professional skills tests in literacy and numeracy before beginning their course.
 The skills tests will be abolished from April 2020 and replaced with a new system whereby providers assure the fundamental English and maths skills of trainees before the end of their ITT.

 The system of financial support for teacher trainees is complex.
 Broadly, eligible undergraduate and postgraduate trainees on non-salaried routes can apply for funding under the standard undergraduate student support system.
-In addition, a range of bursaries and scholarships are available to some trainees, depending on the subject they are training in and, for postgraduates, the class of their first degree.
+In addition, a range of bursaries and scholarships are available for postgraduates, depending on the subject they are training in and the class of their first degree.
 Since 2018-19, the Department for Education (DfE) has also been piloting the use of early career-payments as a means of encouraging teacher retention.
 Payments are available to certain teachers starting their ITT in the 2018-19, 2019-20 or 2020‑21 academic years.

 In addition, in October 2017 the Government announced that it would pilot a student loan reimbursement scheme for science and language teachers in the early years of their careers.
-To be eligible teachers must, among other things, have been awarded QTS between 2013-14 and 2018-19 and be employed in one of 25 participating local authorities.
+To be eligible teachers must, among other things, have completed their ITT between 2013-14 and 2020-21 and be employed in one of 25 specified local authorities.